 Being a good parent is often difficult and exhausting, so mistakes are expected.
 However, the bad parents on this list take stupidity and irresponsibility to another level.
 Just reading about the evil acts these parents did to their children will make your blood boil.
 How do you think these mothers and fathers measure up against the worst parents of 2018?

 If you are ever doubting your parenting skills, just look to this list of horrible parenting fails.
-Vote up the ones that you think are the best examples of terrible parenting that gave you reassurance about your parenting.
+Which do you think are most awful examples of terrible parenting?
 These are surely the worst parents of 2017 and possibly, of all time.

 Mom Dismembers Daughter As Part Of Rape-Murder Fantasy With Boyfriend

 A Pennsylvania mom was arrested in January for dismembering her teenage daughter as part of a "rape-murder fantasy" concocted by her and her boyfriend.